St Mary's Church, Great Bedwyn: 17th century

 Thomas Willis (1621–1675), the great Oxford physician and natural philosopher, was born at Great Bedwyn on 27 January 1621 and was baptized on 14 February at the church.

 Still present in the church today is the elegant tomb of Frances Seymour, Duchess of Somerset (1599–1674), the daughter of Robert Devereux, 2nd Earl of Essex, a favourite of Queen Elizabeth I, who was executed for treason in 1601.
 Frances Seymour was the second wife of William Seymour, 2nd Duke of Somerset, and the mother of his seven children.

 Architecture

 The cruciform church is built in flint with limestone dressings.
-Pevsner writes that the crossing tower is "of just the right height in relation to nave, chancel and transepts", but notes the lack of early details to the exterior.
+Nikolaus Pevsner writes that the crossing tower is "of just the right height in relation to nave, chancel and transepts", but notes the lack of early details to the exterior.

 The arcades are from the late 12th century, although Pevsner says Wyatt's work in the 19th century left the capitals "over-restored".
 The chancel was rebuilt and made longer in the late 13th century.
 The tower is early 14th century (its openwork battlements added later) and the crossing and transepts were added around the same time.
 The end windows of the transepts have ogee tracery, in a barbed design which is also found at the cruciform church at Downton and at Malmesbury Abbey.
 Restoration in 1853–5 by the diocesan architect T.H.
 Wyatt included new roofs throughout.